Klasllani/CSTR-Simulation-Asllani/README.md

   - Set c_ref to a lower value to lower set point exit concentration of A
   - Increasing ultimate gain (Ku) for stronger control response, adjusting ultimate period (Tu) to match the system’s dynamics
   - Consider cascade control using temperature as secondary controlled variable and/or feed-forward control to handle inlet concentration disturbances
-+ Miscellaneous enhancements such as upgrading the impeller or altering the reactor geometry
++ Miscellaneous enhancements such as upgrading the agitator or altering reactor geometry

 <br>